joedono/House-of-Z/NPCs/Durrstaft.md

 Male dwarven acolytes.
 Triplets who are always seen together.
 Has grey eyes.

 ### Gunnolda Frostbeard
 A distant cousin of Baern Frostbeard of Loftran.
 72 years old.
-She doesn't particularlly want to be here, but another cleric of Torm gave his life to save her, so she feels obligated to fulfill his duties.
+She doesn't particularly want to be here, but another cleric of Torm gave his life to save her, so she feels obligated to fulfill his duties.
 Has blue eyes.

 ### Alistor Grassroot
 A male halfling.
 Actually a silver dragon in disguise.
 WAY too excited to be a cleric.
 Has green eyes.